 - Availability during night and weekend hours

-- Demonstrated ability to assess complex situations and render fair judgments, maintain ethical and professional standards
+- Demonstrated ability to assess complex situations and render fair judgments, maintaining ethical and professional standards

-We offer a competitive salary, full benefits, professional development funds, and a two-bedroom, furnished apartment including all utilities, parking, and a meal plan during the academic year.
+We offer a competitive salary, full benefits, professional development funds, and a one-bedroom, furnished apartment including all utilities, parking, and a meal plan during the academic year.

 The online application is available at http://careers.loyola.edu/.
 A cover letter, resume, and list of three professional references are required and may be attached at the appropriate prompt on the application.

 Loyola University Maryland is an equal opportunity employer welcoming applicants from all backgrounds who can contribute to our educational mission.
-For more information, please contact Nick Bates, Assistant Director of Student Life - Newman Towers, at email@example.com.
+For more information, please contact Tim Cherney, Associate Director of Student Life for Inclusion & Community Development, at email@example.com.